vega/altair/doc/user_guide/marks/image.rst

 please see :ref:`Image Tooltip <gallery_image_tooltip>`.
 However, if the images for the tooltip are stored as NumPy arrays, please refer to :ref:`Displaying Numpy Images in Tooltips <numpy-tooltip-imgs>`.

-Use Local Images As Image Marks
+Use Local Images as Image Marks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We could also show local images using Base64 encoding, replace the image path below and create your own plot.